 Lakewood Elementary’s Academic Performance and Statewide Rankings

-Lakewood Elementary was recently recognized by U.S. News & World Report as a top ten elementary school in Texas.
+According to U.S. News & World Report, Lakewood Elementary ranked among the top ten elementary schools in Texas, with particularly strong results in reading and math proficiency.
 This ranking was based on an analysis of more than 103,000 K–8 schools nationwide and reflects strong performance across key academic benchmarks.

 The school placed eighth in reading proficiency and eighteenth in math, significantly outperforming both district and state averages.
 Across Texas, approximately 39 percent of students meet or exceed reading proficiency standards, while about 34 percent do so in math.
 Lakewood Elementary students perform well above those thresholds, placing the school among the strongest public elementary programs in the state.